 The Fund has been established through a partnership among MacArthur and the following organizations:

 Each year the Foundation makes a few one-time grants for projects of special importance to the arts community.
 These special grants are designed to meet particular needs in the arts community or address special opportunities that will strengthen the sector as a whole.
-The MacArthur Arts and Culture Loan Fund was established in 2009 as a joint program between MacArthur’s programs on arts and Program Related Investments (PRIs).
+The MacArthur Arts & Culture Loan Fund was established in 2009 as a joint program between MacArthur’s programs on arts and Program Related Investments (PRIs).